 The first was the 2012 Queensland Children’s Hospital Dispute, an EBA [Enterprise Bargaining Agreement] dispute between the C&G division of the CFMEU [Construction, Forestry, Mining, and Energy Union] and Abi Group (later merged into the Lendlease empire).
 I was asked by the leadership of the C&G [Construction and General] division [of the CFMEU] to take over the day-to-day running of the picket from day 18 onwards, as the organisers had been hit with injunctions and could not carry on without leaving the union open to massive fines.
 After discussions with the C&G leadership (and with undertakings given) I took over leading the dispute at the site as a community activist.

 For the next 45 days I restructured the entire protest and we were in fact stronger on day 63 than day 18.
-The reorganisation of how we ran the dispute was based on clear lines of responsibilities, weekly meetings at the Serbian Community Hall, and enforcing the fact that as each day past we got stronger.
+The reorganisation of how we ran the dispute was based on clear lines of responsibilities, weekly meetings at the Serbian Community Hall, and enforcing the fact that as each day passed we got stronger.

 The ETU played a central role in the success of this dispute.
 The ETU organiser, comrade Chris Lynch, was quietly spoken but a man with an iron will.
 The Electrical Contractor for this site had a fully compliant, up-to-date EBA but in one of the finest displays of solidarity I have ever witnessed, every day for 63 days the ETU members refused to cross the picket line, although they too were faced with the sack, suspensions and fines.

 During these days I often spoke to Peter Simpson.
-Not once did he waiver in his commitment to supporting the CFMEU members, although the financial cost to his union for standing by a fundamental trade union principle was a small fortune.
+Not once did he waver in his commitment to supporting the CFMEU members, although the financial cost to his union for standing by a fundamental trade union principle was a small fortune.
 I asked Peter about this and he said, ‘Bob, you can’t put a price on standing up for what is right.’